I should have known there’d be a Part 2!

 Well, friends, I began getting suspicious when I couldn’t get more than 85% improvement with Pyrogen, regardless of how high up in potency I went!

 I made an appointment to see my dentist on Saturday, Feb.
 28th–2 weeks ago.
 I was afraid I might need a root canal.
 He took an X-ray and poked around with the periodontal probe and when he got to my infected tooth, the probe completely disappeared!
 In other words, there was an extremely deep pocket, demanding immediate surgery!
 (I hate it when that happens!)
-But I wasn’t worried because the last time I had surgery, Arnica 10M dealt so swiftly with the post-surgery pain that I felt invincable; so, full speed ahead.
+But I wasn’t worried because the last time I had surgery, Arnica 10M dealt so swiftly with the post-surgery pain that I felt invincible; so, full speed ahead.

-Without a doubt, the worst part of the surgery were the two novacaine injections into the lingual side of my gum–you might as well say the roof of my mouth.
+Without a doubt, the worst part of the surgery were the two novocaine injections into the lingual side of my gum–you might as well say the roof of my mouth.
 “There are no nerve endings there,” they say.
 That’s what they always tell you!
 How can they be so misinformed?
 After the surgery, the pain from those 2 injections never stopped!
 It was because of them that I needed Tylenol 3, which gave me an unbelievable headache the next day!

 When these pains still hadn’t gone away by Monday, I began to get suspicious.
 I looked at the roof of my mouth using two mirrors and a flashlight, and there it was, the surface of the moon!
 Well that’s what it looked like–all white with hills and valleys!
 “Good Lord!”
 I exclaimed!